8 Day Self-guided Cotswold Way Walking Tour

 15 miles – 1700ft elevation

 Your final day of walking begins with a hike to the perimeter wall of Dyrham House, a 17th century William and Mary mansion nestled within an ancient deer park.
 Pausing for a look around the estate and a visit to its traditional tearoom café, the trail then takes you via the southernmost point of the Cotswold ridgeline toward Bath, passing several battle sites from the English Civil War along the way.
 On arrival into Bath, be sure to seek out some of the many iconic local landmarks, from the striking Royal Crescent and the famous Roman baths to the Jane Austen Museum.
-Once you’ve had your fill of sightseeing, The Francis Hotel, in the centre of the city, is the perfect place to put your feet up and celebrate the end of your journey.
+Once you’ve had your fill of sightseeing, the city centre is the perfect place to put your feet up and celebrate the end of your journey.

 17 miles – 1300ft elevation